Freedom Racing Enterprises: Truck No. 76 history

 Spencer Boyd in the No. 76 truck at Las Vegas Motor Speedway in 2025.

 The team ran the No. 76 truck full-time in 2024, having purchased the owners points from GMS Racing's 43 truck in 2023.
 Boyd drove the truck, with Greg Ely serving as the crew chief.
 Starting at Bristol, Hammond would replace Ely until Nashville, when Mark Hillman Jr. would take over as crew chief.
 Boyd's best finish was fifth in the team's first race, the 2024 Fresh From Florida 250.
 He would score his only other top-ten of the season at Talladega.

+Boyd returned to the No. 76 truck in 2025, starting the season with a nineteenth-place finish at Daytona.
+He ended the season with eleven top-20 finishes.

+In 2026, Boyd would drive the No. 76 truck for most of the season while Mazda MX-5 Cup driver Nathan Nicholson would drive the truck at three road course events and North Wilkesboro.
+IndyCar driver, Louis Foster would make his truck series debut in the No. 76 truck at Lime Rock.
+Caden Kvapil would make his truck series debut in the No. 76 truck at Bristol night race.